treacherousfiend/LightmapUtil/README.md

  - Tell the user if they have lightmaps which are too low res
  - Progress bar? (not really needed due to how fast the program is)
  - Make the code less garbage
+    - Get a better approximation for the center of a face, right now its based off of only 3 vertices
  ## Licensing
  This repository is unlicensed however,
  Almost all of the BSP reading related code (in bsplib.h and the other code files) is either taken directly from the [Source 2013 SDK](https://github.com/ValveSoftware/source-sdk-2013/) or heavily based on it.